Before Reading Further …

 What is the difference?

 Your licence is issued by a "State", which in day to day terms, is the authority responsible for aviation in a country.
-The two main States that need

 Before Brexit, the UK was a part of EASA, which is a collection of all European States.
 This meant that whether your licence was issued by the UK, France, or Poland, your licence was an "EASA Licence".
+This meant that you could work for a European operator (e.g. Ryanair), and a European pilot could work for a UK operator (e.g. Jet2).

 After Brexit, the UK had to leave EASA.
 This meant that a UK issued licence was no longer an "EASA Licence", and became a "UK Licence".